Home Planning & Renovations

 #1: Visible Seams

 Engineered quartz can be rendered as a rip-off of a natural stone.
+The method used to create an engineered stone countertop means that the differences between it and natural stone granite, marble, or even wood are very noticeable.
 This is true when the veining appears too symmetrical or perfect.
 If you need to use numerous slabs of engineered quartz, you will most likely see the seams.
+Light-colored quartz countertops in shades of white and gray and with fewer patterns should have the least visible seams.
 This is not an issue for bathrooms because the countertops are typically smaller.

 #2: Heat Damage

 Engineered quartz can and will be damaged if you set hot instruments such as curling irons on it with no protection.
+The resins and polymers that cause the engineered stone to be more durable, ironically, make it more susceptible to heat.
 To avoid heat damage, you will need to use a trivet for hot items.
-Engineered quartz is not indestructible.
+Keeping hot pads and coasters near the stove will greatly help in protecting your quartz countertop.
+It may be stronger than marble, but engineered quartz is not indestructible.
+At most, engineered quartz countertops can successfully manage to withstand temperatures as high as 300 degrees Fahrenheit.

 #3: Household Cleaners

 All-purpose household cleaners that contain bleach or acidic elements will damage your engineered quartz.
-Before using any cleansers, first check the manufacturer’s cleaning recommendations.
+Before using any cleansers, first, check the manufacturer’s cleaning recommendations.
 Some engineered quartz is less stain-proof than others.
+High-grade natural quartz, particularly Petrosstone, is one of the more stain-resistant ones.
 If you’re looking into this as an option for your renovation or remodel, you must do due diligence and research the choices for your lifestyle.

 Engineered quartz is a popular countertop material for bathrooms and kitchens alike.
+Therefore, a quartz counter is a solid choice for sprucing up your kitchen due to its resilience and clean finish–not to mention these countertops cost less than some natural stone options!
 Use our list of advantages and disadvantages to see if it is right for your next renovation project.

 . . .